chryswoods/siremol.org/chryswoods.com/beginning_c++/why.md

 In addition, the power and flexibility of C++ comes with no safety barriers or helpful hints.
 The language gives you great power, which comes with great responsibility.
-You can write programs that will crash terribly, that will have massive security holes and that more convoluted than spaghettified coral and more unreadable than a parliamentary answer that has been translated into latin by google.
+You can write programs that will crash terribly, that will have massive security holes and that will be more convoluted than spaghettified coral and more unreadable than a parliamentary answer that has been translated into latin by google.